jkroso/node-resolve-module/Readme.md

 # resolve-module

-  a minimal implementation of the resolve module
+  A minimal implementation of the resolve module.
+It cheats and uses some of nodes "private" internals but they consider their module API frozen so no need to worry.

 ## Installation